nathantysmith/cse15l-lab-reports/cse15l-lab-report-5.md

    986 total

 ```
-**What this grep -h command is doing is removing the directory information from the front of the terminal post and leaving the content of the search, this can make the ```command > file``` functions very useful by excluding the directory information from needlessly being carried into any text proccesses.**
+**What this wc -l command is doing is returning just the line count of the file as opposed to the standard spread of information, the benefits of this is that it is much easier to manipule this simplified ouput and insert it into other methods.**